 - B.4 Reassessments of a CB

-- B.7 Suspension and Cancellation of a CB
+- B.7 Reduction of scope, suspension and cancellation of a CB

 Part C Certification of Organic Product and CB Requirements